 HOW TO PREP YOUR MAN

-Most men aren’t overly excited to take photos for one to two hours, because they don’t have an expectation of what’s to come and why it’s so important to you.
+Most men aren’t overly excited to take photos, because they don’t have an expectation of what’s to come and why it’s so important to you.
 Take fifteen minutes to educate and empower your guy.
 Tell him why you chose me and my style of photography.
 Show him your three favorite images that I’ve taken, explain why you love them and express to him how much it means to you.
 Trust me, once he knows it’s important, he’ll light up the camera for you!
 The most common thing I hear from guys before photo sessions is this: because of a bad experience in the past, they don’t like taking photos or don’t think they’ll be good at it.
 By the time I’m done, though, they can’t believe how fast it went and just how much fun they had!

 Don’t forget to plan a dinner date.
 You’re already going to be all dressed up!
 Why not take advantage of it?
 We know the wedding planning process can feel all-consuming, so take some time after the session just for the two of you to relax and have some fun together.

 ONE FINAL NOTE

 We know we just gave you a lot to think about.
 We created this guide to help make your engagement session experience something you’ll look back fondly on for years and years to come.
 At the end of the day, though, the location you choose and the outfits you select won’t matter nearly as much as the memories you make together.
 Your future marriage is the most important thing to us, and we want your engagement session to be a time for you to just be yourselves and enjoy it.
 Have fun together.
 Laugh a lot.
 And I’ll take care of the rest!